-The beautiful Tussock and Cyncia moths feast as fuzzy caterpillars (Fun Fact: If a caterpillar is Fuzzy, it is probably a moth) on milkweed, too!
+The beautiful Tussock and Cyncia moths feast on milkweed as fuzzy caterpillars, too!
+(Fun Fact: If a caterpillar is fuzzy, it is probably a moth)

 Like the monarch, they feature orange coloration, resembling a tight orange and black sweater on their abdomens.
 The use of orange is a trick used all over the animal world known as aposematic coloration, as it screams “don’t eat me”.
 Many predators, such as birds, who rely on color, have made the mistake enough to realize creatures that eat milkweed all day end up with those toxins and will leave them untouched.

 Smart!
 So how do they pull this off?
-The monarch and milkweed eating moths can sequester those cardenolides (the toxic chemicals in the plant) and store in their bodies as caterpillars.
-These chemicals stay present through metamorphosis, and as adult butterflies, they are now harmed with an acquired defense.
-If you haven’t thought of a great Halloween costume yet, a Monarch would be the perfect choice for a COVID ready social distancing appropriate look!
+The monarch and milkweed eating moths can sequester those cardenolides (the toxic chemicals in the plant) and store them in their bodies as caterpillars.
+These chemicals stay present through metamorphosis, and as adult butterflies, they are now armed with an acquired defense.
+If you haven’t thought of a great Halloween costume yet, a monarch would be the perfect choice for a COVID-ready social distancing appropriate look!

 Aphids are no gardener’s favorite and the little orange guys are usually one of the first insects to show up on newly purchased milkweed plants.
 Most of us are used to the green aphids that can be found on numerous plants throughout the yard, but with over 4000 (yes, FOUR THOUSAND) species worldwide, some are thankfully a bit more specific.